AppMana/appmana-unity-plugin/README.md

 ### Usage

-Add the `RemotePlayableConfiguration` component and configure the camera, audio source and `Canvas` components associated with the player.
+ 1. Add the `RemotePlayableConfiguration` component and configure the camera, audio source and `Canvas` components associated with the player.

-Make sure only one scene is checked in the editor.
+ 2. Make sure only one scene is checked in the editor.
 This will be the one that will be built into your streaming application.

-Multiplayer is supported in an experimental mode.
+ 3. Multiplayer is supported in an experimental mode.
 Please contact us via `https://appmana.com` or [Discord](https://discord.gg/sTSzaHSJWV) to learn more.
+ 4. Use the provided `InputSettings` and `InputActions` assets for maximum compatibility with the simulated inputs platform.
+ 5. Make sure Run in Background is checked in Player Settings.